Changing a CT Radiology Group

 If during the three-year accreditation cycle, the entire radiology group (inclusive of the Medical Director) performing interpretations for a facility is replaced by a new group, information must be submitted for the newly added physicians.
 Physicians that were not included in the application submission are not considered part of the accredited facility until experience and training information along with sample case study interpretations have undergone an IAC peer review.
 Accreditation is granted only for the facility and the physicians that have been reviewed by the IAC.

 It is important to note that any changes in the radiology group during this three-year cycle will expire on the original expiration date located on the accreditation certificates.
-For example, if the original application was submitted January 1, 2016 it will expire on January 31, 2019 regardless of the date of the additionally submitted material.
-If an accredited facility wishes to replace the radiology group in their current accreditation, the replacement radiology group forms must be completed and submitted with any required case studies or other documentation.
+For example, if the original application was accredited January 15, 2019 it will expire on January 31, 2022 regardless of the date of the additionally submitted material.
+If an accredited facility wishes to replace the radiology group in their current accreditation, the replacement radiology group items must be completed and submitted, as listed below.
 As well, the facility will be required to pay the fees associated with replacing a radiology group.

-The IAC requires that facilities submit the following documentation when replacing the radiology group:
+The IAC requires that CT facilities submit the following documentation when changing the radiology group:

-COMPLETE THE FOLLOWING ITEM(S) IN THE ONLINE ACCREDITATION ACCOUNT
+COMPLETE THE FOLLOWING ITEMS IN THE MANAGE STAFF SECTION OF THE ONLINE ACCREDITATION ACCOUNT:

-SUBMIT THE FOLLOWING DOCUMENTATION (via a traceable carrier such as UPS or FedEx) as details in the CT Radiology Group Replacement Form.
+SUBMIT ALL THE REQUIRED DOCUMENTATION (via a trackable carrier such as UPS or FedEx) as details in the CT Radiology Group Replacement Form.